Kaihōgyō

 The circling the mountain (回峰行, kaihōgyō) is an ascetic practice performed by Tendai Buddhist monks.
 The practice involves repeatedly walking a route on Mount Hiei, the location of the Tendai school headquarters, all the while offering prayers at halls, shrines and other sacred places.
-The longest observance of this practise takes 1000 days to complete, spread over seven years.
+The longest observance of this practice takes 1000 days to complete, spread over seven years.

 History

 Enryaku-ji is the headquarters of the Tendai school and centre for the practice of kaihōgyō.

 Sōō Kashō (831–918) is traditionally thought of as the founder of the kaihōgyō practice.
 Sōō was a Tendai monk who spent years performing ascetic practices on Mt Hiei and other nearby mountains.
 These practices were taken up by other monks and over centuries became the elaborate and highly structured system of kaihōgyō.

-During the earliest phase of kaihōgyōs history Tendai monks replicated Sōō by living austere and isolated lives in the mountains, however there was no formal system and monks could adapt their practice.
+During the earliest phase of kaihōgyōs history Tendai monks replicated Sōō by living austere and isolated lives in the mountains, but there was no formal system and monks could adapt their practice.
 From 1131 to 1310 kaihōgyō was characterised by pilgrimages to the Three Pagodas of Mt Hiei.
 From 1311 to 1570 kaihōgyō was characterised by pilgrimages throughout Mt Hiei.
 Since 1571 kaihōgyō has been characterised by practices centred on the kaihōgyō circuit of Mount Hiei.